Celtics News: Jayson Tatum Talks About Lakers Legend Kobe Bryant And Adopting Mamba Mentality

 Boston Celtics rising superstar Jayson Tatum is proud to say that his favorite NBA player came from his team’s mortal rivals, the Los Angeles Lakers.
-Ever since he was a child, the 20-year-old small forward admitted that he’s already trying to steal Kobe Bryant’s move.
+Ever since he was a child, the 20-year-old small forward admitted that he’s been trying to steal Kobe Bryant’s move.

 In the recent offseason, Jayson Tatum was given the opportunity to have a workout with Kobe Bryant.
-In an interview with Boston.com, Tatum revealed the thrill and excitement of playing together with the Lakers legend and called the event as “once in a lifetime experience.”
+In an interview with Boston Globe, Tatum revealed the thrill and excitement of playing together with the Lakers legend and called the event as “once in a lifetime experience.”

-Jayson Tatum has definitely learned plenty of things from one of the greatest NBA players of all-times.
+Jayson Tatum has definitely learned plenty of things from one of the greatest NBA players of all-time.
 Aside from replicating Bryant’s performance on the court, Tatum also wanted to adopt the Mamba mentality.

 “I’m really just trying to get into his mindset, how he went about each year, from taking care of his body to getting better and better each year,” Tatum said.
 “Just studying the things that he would add to his overall game.”